edgamat/edgamat.github.io/_posts/2021/05/2021-05-23-The-Humble-Architect.md

 <!--more-->

-As anyone can tell you, having someone tell you how to do your job can feel like an attack.
+As we all know from experience, having someone tell you how to do your job can feel like an attack.
 It can make you feel defensive.
 This holds true in a lot of situations including the software development world.

 Any time someone suggests that your way of developing or designing a piece of software isn't as good as their way, you naturally want to defend your work.
-I often feel this was when the architect of the system I am working on critiques my work and wants me to change the approach I've taken.
+I often feel this way when the architect of the system I am working on critiques my work and wants me to change the approach I've taken.
 Knowing how that feels hopefully makes me empathize with other developers when I offer the same advice on their work.

 When recently reading _The Mythical Man-Month_ by Frederick Brooks, he described a scenario when an architect challenges the estimate given by a developer charged with implementing the architect's designs.
 If the developer comes up with a higher estimate, the architect owes it to the developer to offer a possible implementation.
 That way, the developer can understand what the architect had in mind and how they formulated their estimate.